42-adbouras/CoreCurriculum-1337MED/Born2beRoot/README.md

 	Defaults     log_output
 	Defaults     requiretty
 ```

+⚠️ Note: I had problems with `Defaults	log_output` not saving the output, how I got around this, by adding the line `Defaults	iolog_dir="/var/log/sudo"`.
+Now the output of sudo command will be archived at `/var/log/sudo/00/00`, and each command would be indexed with a hexadecimal nunber.
+You can used the `zcat` command on `ttyout` file to display the output.

 If the `/var/log/sudo` directory doesn’t exist, we might have to `mkdir sudo` in `/var/log/`.\
 Now, we can have root privileges in secure way, without having to log into the root session.